huggingface/olm-datasets/olm_pipeline_scripts/wikipedia/README.md

 You can get the names for the latest wikipedia snapshots here: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).

 Unlike the Common Crawl code, this Wikipedia code is unfortunately not written for multiple CPUs.
-It will likely a bit over 30 hours :(.
+It will likely take a bit over 30 hours :(.
 Also you need to make sure you have enough RAM.
-We needed 100's G's of RAM.
+We needed 100's of G's of RAM.